Putting clean, versioned data in the hands of the people that matter: your business units.

 Version control, which is at the heart of TerminusX, is the key to effective collaboration.
 With version control, you can access, share, and work on multiple versions of the same asset at the same time, all in a controlled, optimized way.

 Data decentralization and distribution powers continuous change and scalability and lets your productive teams work at a fast pace, not slowed by the ‘centralize everything’ ethos of legacy architectures.
 Each domain can expose one or many operational APIs, as well as one or many analytical data endpoints.
-The architecture supports the autonomy of your domain teams.
+The data mesh architecture supports the autonomy of your domain teams.

 Perhaps best of all, TerminusX can be tested with little to no risk.
 It can be implemented on discrete data sets initially, and can be quickly scaled as needed—a process simply not possible on monolithic, centralized platforms.
 In addition to mitigating risk, this also significantly speeds development time, and allows you to scale where you need it, when you need it.

 TerminusX is powered by TerminusDB, a database which uniquely combines the power of knowledge graphs with the simplicity of documents.
 This means complicated documents (with say an internal structure and sub-documents) can all be connected in custom ways.